jrsmth/spring/content/13-docker-intro/README.md

 * What is Kubernetes?
     * Kubernetes (K8s) is a container orchestration platform that manages container runtime systems across a cluster of networked resources
-    * K8s supports the lifecycle management of numerous container runtimes, Docker is just one example of this
+    * K8s supports the lifecycle management of numerous container runtimes, with Docker as just one example of this
         * 'CRI-O' and 'containerd' are other container runtime examples
     * K8s is not a complete Platform-as-a-Service (PaaS), as there are lots of complexities still to manage for running enterprise apps:
         * Vendor-managed services, such as GKE, AKS, EKS and OCP, bolster Kubernetes to PaaS-status